The Vermont Statutes Online

 (15) Financed premiums.
 Misrepresenting or failing to completely disclose the terms, conditions, or benefits of financing premiums for insurance policies where the financing of the premiums constitute part of the solicitation or sale of the policy.

 (16) Unsuitable policies.
 Soliciting, selling, or issuing an insurance policy when the person soliciting, selling, or issuing the policy has reason to know or should have reason to know that it is unsuitable for the person purchasing it.

 (17) Failure to instruct or supervise representatives.
-Failure of an employer or principal engaged in the business of insurance to instruct or supervise any full-time agent, or full-time adjuster, or full or part-time employee after that employer or principal has knowledge of a deceptive or unfair act or practice prohibited by this chapter which was committed by that agent, adjuster, or employee.
+Failure of an employer or principal engaged in the business of insurance to instruct or supervise any full-time agent, or full-time adjuster, or full- or part-time employee after that employer or principal has knowledge of a deceptive or unfair act or practice prohibited by this chapter that was committed by that agent, adjuster, or employee.

 (18) Doing business with a person known to be committing deceptive or unfair acts or using prohibited practices.
 Accepting business from or contracting with or continuing contractual relations with a person whom the other person knows or has or should have reason to know is repeatedly committing deceptive or unfair acts or practices prohibited by this title.

 (19) Failure to comply with filed rates, rules, regulations, or forms.
 Failure to comply with any rates, rules, regulations, or forms filed with the Commissioner.